frankie3388/t3-finalproject-documentation/README.md

 7‌.
 As a developer, I want to implement a secure authentication system to protect user accounts and sensitive data.

+8. A a User, I want to be able to upload my own pictures to my blog posts to show others my perspective and experience to others.

+9. As a User I want to be able to comment/like posts to share my feedback and thoughts on others posts.

+10. As a User I want my unique travel experiences off the beaten path to be easily located through accurate location data presented to the user in my blog post.

 ### Iterated Personas of Target Users

 **Persona 1: Adventurous Alan**